This post has been updated on July 8, 2020.

 Mentoring is not coaching

 Mentoring requires a long term relationship where the primary goal is to support the growth of the mentee.
-The mentor is supposed to advice, teach and support without asking for specific behavioral changes or prescribing a set course of action.
+The mentor is supposed to advise, teach, and support without asking for specific behavioral changes or prescribing a set course of action.
 If I may use another “oddysseic” comparison, from the timeless (and endless) Star Wars franchise, a mentor is more like Yoda and less like Padmé.

 Coaching, on the other hand, is usually a short-term affair, focused either on building or eliminating specific behaviors.
 A coach gives advice and feedback and knows precisely when his work is done.